UninvitedActivity/UninvitedActivity/11_NewlyRegisteredDomains/README.md

 This is the implemented process:

-- Run the script daily to capture NRDs for the day
+- Run the script daily to capture NRDs for the day (this also now downloads the weekly NRD list from ShrestaIT - linked to below)
 - Populate these into a database with a date stamp
 - Extract a list of all domain names that have been created within certain timeframes:
   - 7 days